 Another argument commonly used is that WordPress coding standards are not that good and that they are outdated.

-This reason is commonly given by those developers who usually don’t work with WordPress websites that often.
+This reason is commonly given by developers who don’t often work with WordPress websites.

 WordPress software code is simple by design to allow for wide adaption.
 That isn’t an issue but rather a very intentional feature.
 This simplicity provides more users with an easy point of entry.